English Matters - Spring 2015

 Read more

 Jenni Baldwin (BA ’04) is in her second year of teaching English at the Upper School at The Overlake School.
 She was voted Best Teacher of Redmond by the Redmond Reporter and was a four-time finalist in the 2014 Microsoft Office Mix Lessons for Life Contest.
 Melinda Lueth Bargreen (BA ’68, MA ’69) is the author of a new book on Seattle Opera’s history: 50 Years of Seattle Opera, published in August, 2014, by Marquand Press.
-Her doctorate in English was from the University of California at… Read more
+Her doctorate in English was from the University of… Read more

 Read more